erik78se/juju-operators-examples/hello/README.md

 # hello

+A hello world kind of juju charm.

-A juju charm that implements all core hooks of Juju.
+It implements all core hooks of Juju allowing a charmer to get started with operator and juju.

-## Description

-A simple machine/vm charm implementing all of the core hooks.
+The charm installs the service *hello* and the operator can set a custom message for the hello service.

+The core hooks implemented are:

     install
     config-changed